 He who finds a wife finds what is good and receives favor from the Lord~ Proverbs 18:22 NIV

 I would love to tell you that every moment of our marriage has been a blissful one.
 Like all married people we have had good and bad times, however, at this point in our relationship I can honestly say that I would not trade even a minute of any of it for anything this world has to offer.
-There is simply no sweeter or more effective way to learn about life, love, God’s grace and what it really means to forgive and be forgiven.
+There is simply no sweeter or more effective way to learn about life, love, God’s grace and what it really means to forgive and be forgiven than in marriage.

-Learn to let go-
+Learning to let go-

 Connect without having sex-

 It’s easy to get carried away by the busyness of life and fall into the trap of living like roommates rather than two people who have made a life-long romantic commitment to one another.
 The key to changing that reality once it takes root is intentional connection.
 It’s important (especially for women) to connect in ways other than having sex.
 Get in the habit of making time to do the things you did while you were dating.
 Go places together, set-aside time just to talk, text each other, do the chores together and hold hands in public places.
-Those things are the reason you were happier while you were dating.
+Those things are one of the reasons you were happier when you were dating.